IEvangelist/dotnet-github-actions-sdk/README.md

 Welcome to the [Actions.Core] .NET SDK.
 This SDK is used to create GitHub Actions in .NET.
 The SDK is a thin wrapper around the .NET implementation of the GitHub Actions a select few packages from the [`@actions/toolkit`](https://github.com/actions/toolkit).

 > **Warning**:
 > This package is **not** an official _Microsoft_ or _GitHub_ product.
 It is a community-driven project.
-However, I do choose to use the `Actions.GitHub[.*]` namespace for the package.
+However, I do choose to use the `Actions.Octokit[.*]` namespace for the package.
 I'm not trying to mislead anyone, but I do want to make it clear that this is not an official product.

 You'll need to install the [GitHub Actions Workflow .NET SDK](https://www.nuget.org/packages/GitHub.Actions.Core) NuGet package to use the .NET APIs.
 The package is available on NuGet.org.
 The following is the command to install the package: